NetCrafters/nc-webhook-seed/README.md

 * ```# cd nc-webhook-seed```
 * ```# grunt```

+Now, login to your Webhook CMS and start creating some content types.
+If you allow the CMS to create your scaffolding, you can use those as starting points for template development within nc-webhook-seed -- just make sure you preserve the hiearchy.

+## Watchers

-Grunt will watch for changes in the following folders:
+Grunt will watch for changes in nc-webhook-seed the following folders:

+* images
 * javascript
 * scss
 * less
 * templates
 * pages

-After a change is detected, a build process is triggered and the final files are copied to Webhook (at this point, Webhook's simple-watch task will be triggered, as normal.)
+After a change is detected, a build process is triggered and the final files are copied to Webhook.
+The ```scss``` and ```less``` files are proprocessed as necessary and a ```main.css``` and ``print.css`` is generated and copied to the Webhook ```static``` folder.
+The ```images``` content is copied as is to the Webhook ```static``` folder.
+The ```templates``` and ```pages``` folder content are copied as is to Webhook proper.

-This should also work with the Webhook UI.
+The directory structure is preserved from the source folders.
+After the copy to Webhook proper, Webhook's simple-watch task will be triggered, as normal.

+## Warnings

+* The watchers *will* overwrite templates and pages in your webhook folder if the structure/files exist in nc-webhook-seed
+* This has not been tested with the standalone Webhook Application, but I see no reason why it shouldn't work the same.

 ## Planned Improvements

+* Create a data-master partial example
 * Integrate re-usable content-type installation.
 This will require changes within Webhook.